ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 #### 12.10.4 Using the android system partition table

 According to the specific location of `mixed area` and `secure area`, add the corresponding partition information in [armbian-install](../common-files/rootfs/usr/sbin/armbian-install) .
 Take the Android system partition table of the tx3 box we made as an example.
-After skipping the unsafe area of `68 MiB (BLANK1=68)`, set `256 MiB (BOOT=256)` as the `boot` partition in `cache`, after setting skip `1026 MiB (BLANK2=1026)` As the `rootfs` partition.

-In the tx3 box, its cache partition has 1120 MiB available, but the general `BOOT` partition setting 256 MiB is enough, and other parts are discarded; the `mixed area` has 1350 MiB space, so the value of `BLANK2` is `1350-68-256=1026` MiB, if the size of `BOOT` is adjusted, `BLANK2` can be changed according to the public calculation.
+Skip the unsafe area of `68 MiB (BLANK1=68)`; its cache partition has a total of 1120 MiB that can be used, but the general `BOOT` partition setting `256 MiB (BOOT=256)` is enough, other capacity is discarded Used; `Mixed area` has a total of 1350 MiB space, so the value of `BLANK2` is `1350-68-256=1026 (BLANK2=1026)` MiB.
 The result is as follows:

 ```shell
 # Set partition size (Unit: MiB)